BillArgyros/event-manager-flutter/README.md

 # Event-Manager
-A minimal but function event manager
+A minimal but functional event manager built in Flutter.